jitsi/jigasi/README.md

 How it works
 ============

-Jigasi registers as a SIP client and can be called or be use by Jitsi Meet to make outgoing calls.
+Jigasi registers as a SIP client and can be called or be used by Jitsi Meet to make outgoing calls.
 Jigasi is NOT a SIP server.
 It is just a connector that allows SIP servers and B2BUAs to connect to Jitsi Meet.
 It handles the XMPP signalling, ICE, DTLS/SRTP termination and multiple-SSRC handling for them.

 Outgoing calls
 ==============

-To call someone from Jitsi Meet application Jigasi must be configured and started like descripbed in section 'Install and run'.
-This will cause the telephone icon to appear in the toolbar which will popup call dialog on click.
+To call someone from Jitsi Meet application, Jigasi must be configured and started like described in the 'Install and run' section.
+This will cause the telephone icon to appear in the toolbar which will popup a call dialog on click.

 Incoming calls
 ==============

 Jigasi will register on your SIP server with some identity and it will accept calls.
-When Jigasi is called it expects to find a 'Jitsi-Conference-Room' header in the invite with the name of the Jitsi Meet conference the call is to be patched through to.
+When Jigasi is called, it expects to find a 'Jitsi-Conference-Room' header in the invite with the name of the Jitsi Meet conference the call is to be patched through to.
 If no header is present it will join the room specified under 'org.jitsi.jigasi.DEFAULT_JVB_ROOM_NAME' config property.
-In order to change it edit 'jigasi-home/sipcommunciator.properties' file.
+In order to change it, edit 'jigasi-home/sipcommunciator.properties' file.

 Example: